Goto MapWise Home Page

 • Double-click to end the line.

-• The total distance is displayed in feet and miles if zoomed out.
+• The total distance is displayed in feet when zoomed in or miles if zoomed out.

 Measure Area Measure Area